Hints and tips

 • instead use element(s) from a relevant coat of arms as symbols on the flag

-• Do use similarities to show connections
+• don’t duplicate other flags BUT do use similarities to show connections

-• Remember the design must remain visible when flying
+• remember the design must remain visible when flying

 • from a high pole